-We’ve described the different private plates formats below, tying them in to the periods during which they were issued.
-Just click these links to find out more….
+We’ve described the different private plate formats below, tying them to the periods during which they were issued.
+Just click these links to find out more:

 The British government decided over one hundred years ago that the fledgling motorised car industry would need to be regulated.

 The “Motor Car Act 1903″ introduced number plates, and raised the UK’s speed limit to a scary 20mph!

 As part of this new legislation it was decreed that each motor vehicle would need its own identity.
 Consequently, all vehicles registered in the UK must have unique registration numbers and so number plates were born.